Are you a recruiter?

 Stratford is a metropolitan district in the London Borough of Newham, made famous for its regeneration thanks to the 2012 Summer Olympics.
-Stratford’s Queen Elizabeth Olympic Park was the principal venue for the games, and it has since gone from strength to strength, becoming East London’s primary destination for retail, culture and leisure.
+Stratford’s Queen Elizabeth Olympic Park was the principal venue for the games, and the area has since gone from strength to strength, becoming East London’s primary destination for retail, culture and leisure.
 Stratford is also now the second most significant business location in the east of the capital (after Canary Wharf).

 There is a host of iconic landmarks in the Stratford area including the old town hall, The King Edward VII public house, the ‘Robert’ the tank engine locomotive displayed in Meridian Square, the Abbey Mills pumping stations, and the ArcelorMittal Orbit sculpture and observation tower, which was erected in the Olympic Park as Britain’s largest piece of public art.
-Stratford’s Cultural Quarter, adjacent to the shopping centre, is home to several art venues, bars and cafes, while younger visitors will love exploring the Discover Children’s Story Centre, a purpose-built Story World and Story Garden with creative play spaces.
+Stratford’s Cultural Quarter, adjacent to the shopping centre, is home to several art venues, bars and cafés, while younger visitors will love exploring the Discover Children’s Story Centre, a purpose-built story world and story garden with creative play spaces.

 Historically a significant transport hub, Stratford continues to be well-served by bus routes, as well as a number of railway stations and cycle lanes.
 Stratford Regional is located on the National Rail Great Eastern Main Line, North London Line and Lea Valley Lines, while national rail services are operated by Abellio Greater Anglia, TfL Rail and London Overground.
 London Underground’s Central and Jubilee Lines both serve the station, linking Stratford to Oxford Street, Wembley Stadium, Epping and Canary Wharf, making it a popular stop for commuters coming in and out of the city.
 Stratford is also connected to the national road network at the junction called the Bow Interchange between the A12, A11 and the A118, which links to Stratford town centre.